 Most people run themselves straight into the ground during the holiday season and drag themselves into the New Year, nowhere near ready to rev their engines and roll into the New Year chasing their goals.
-Fact is: rest is important all year long, and especially during the holidays!
+The fact is: rest is important all year long, especially during the holidays!

 What is Rest?

 The definition of rest is: “to cease work or movement in order to relax, refresh oneself, or recover strength.”
 So I’m not just talking about sleep, although that is super important.
 When we are tired, we get cranky, are likely to overeat, become less productive, and have other no-fun situations.

 I want to address a broader spectrum here.
 During this time-demanding, sensory overload, somewhat emotional season, it is necessary to take a little time for yourself and rest.

 The whole point of rest is to regroup, rejuvenate, and find a little peace in the midst of the mayhem.
 It’s a little like hitting the reset button.
 Taking time for ourselves is not being lazy; it’s actually necessary to gather the strength to continue doing our daily deals.

 We take rest days from exercise, right?
 In fact, our trainers encourage “active rest days.”
 Meaning we don’t lie around all day but mix it up by doing something more recreational vs. a hardcore workout.